 - Pre-workout carbohydrates elevate the muscle glycogen level and help in preserving muscle mass.
 Feeding some carbs before a workout also improves workout performance which results in better gains.

 As we can see, carbs are directly and indirectly assisting in the maintenance and development of muscle mass.

-Even pro-athletes on the low carb diet include some amount of carbs in their post-workout routine to refuel the body for better performance.
+Even pro-athletes on the low carb diet strategically includes some carbs in their post-workout routine to refuel the body for better performance.

 One thing to note here, we are not talking about the junk carbohydrates, we are talking about a healthy source of carbs that actually supports better development.
 Whole grain bread, cereals, and sometimes fruits are some of my favorite choice of carbs.